menu

 Demographics

-The citizens of Woodlawn are slightly better educated than the national average of 21.84% for all cities and towns, with 22.13% of adults in Woodlawn having a bachelor's degree or advanced degree.
+The education level of Woodlawn citizens is a little higher than the average for US cities and towns: 22.13% of adults in Woodlawn have at least a bachelor's degree.

 Woodlawn is a somewhat ethnically-diverse town.
 The people who call Woodlawn home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Woodlawn residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Woodlawn include English, Irish, German, European, and Italian.